anneyang0060/OGAM/README.md

 ### Overview

-1. Directory *FNS* contains the main functions for the simulations and data applications.
+1. Directory *FNS* contains the main functions which are called for the simulations and data applications.
 Specifically,
 - *FNS_DataGene_Simu1* : function to generate data for simulation 1
 - *FNS_DataGene_Simu2* : function to generate data for simulation 2
 - *FNS_SmoBack* : functions to conduct smoothbackfitting